How do you say when in hebrew

 • Storytelling: Within written texts or narrative contexts, “eimata” serves to provide temporal details, adding depth and context to the story.
 It enables writers to guide readers through time, creating a vivid and engaging reading experience.

-See also How do you say okay in portuguese
+See also How do you say it is midnight in spanish

 By grasping the usage and versatility of the Hebrew term for “when,” individuals can enhance their ability to communicate effectively, express time-related concepts, and comprehend the temporal aspects of Hebrew conversations and written texts.